illinois-cs241/assignment-docs/shell.md

 Command executed by pid=1235
 Hey!
 ```

+You have been given a sample script file `test_file.txt`.
+Your history files and script files should be formatted in the same manner.

 If the user supplies an incorrect number of arguments, or the script file cannot be found, your shell should print the appropriate error from `format.h` and exit.